Revised & Effective November 13th, 2023

 Section 1: President

 The President shall preside over all meetings of the FGOS and shall have general supervision of all affairs of the FGOS.
 The President shall open all meetings and shall keep the general membership informed of the affairs of the FGOS.
 The President shall appoint all Committee Chairs not chaired by a Board Member, with approval by the Board of Directors, and they should report directly to the President.
+Regarding business before the Board, the President may express an opinion; however, in an effort to maintain neutrality and impartiality, the President does not vote on any motion before the Board.
+In the event of a tie vote, the President may cast the deciding vote.

 Section 2: 1st Vice President